Every young player selected in this year’s NHL Draft will have his own story to tell.

 If somebody was to write a book about your life up to this point in time, what would the title be?

-Walk us through this last year as you’re been getting ready for the draft.
+Walk us through this last year as you’re been getting ready for the NHL Draft.
 Did you watch the rankings?
 Did you train differently?
-Did you specifically work on certain skills in advance of the combine?
+Did you specifically work on certain skills in advance of the Combine?
 How did you balance school, hockey and everything else going on around you?

 There’s really no pressure now.
 I’m just excited about it.
 I can’t control anything at this point.
 So, it’s just sit back and relax as best you can, just wait for your name to get called.